 What is Family Sharing?

-The feature set for Apple's Family Sharing system has evolved quite a bit since it debuted in 2014 but the sentiment of sharing purchases, subscriptions, and important information with other members of your family remains the same.
+The feature set for Apple's Family Sharing system has evolved quite a bit since it debuted in 2014, but the overall purpose of sharing purchases, subscriptions, and important information with other members of your family remains the same.

 Using Family Sharing, you and five other family members can share purchases like apps, games, music, movies, TV shows, and books, as well as Apple services like iCloud+, Apple Music, Apple TV+, and more.
 In addition to purchases, Family Sharing makes it easy for every member of the family to share photos, reminders, calendars, as well as find each other's devices with Find My and implement age-based parental controls.